xfei3/onejaroneapp/README.md

 # onejaroneapp

-Just got an inspiration by spring boot.
+Just got inspired by spring boot.
 Spring boot allows developers to pack entire application into a war file, then developer just needs to run a normal java command, it will start a server and host the application.
-So I just downloaded some shells from github, like webshell, http tunnel shell etc. and built a spring boot app to try if this idea.
+So as pentester we could build a small and portable web application and pack some useful tools inside it, also it may have some potential use when doing intranet pentest.
+Then I just downloaded some shells from github, like webshell, http tunnel shell etc. and built a spring boot app to try this idea.

 the source code will be uploaded later.
 Actually you don`t need my source code, you can find any java developer to write one for you.